wrudisill/GrandMesaMetData/README.md

 ## Additional Methods/Special Cases
 1. Longwave radiation at site MM (mes middle) was corrected for in the "look_at_bad_lw_site_mm" file.
 There was a period of too-high values interspersed throughout good data.
 To preserve good data, a filtering method is applied.
 The details are in the look_at_bad_lw_site_mm.py file.
 It includes looking at the standard deviation of the 10minue intervals and applying several rule based filters.

 2. Snow depth is calculated for all stations using the "snow_depth_fixer.py" script.
 The sensor records distance-to-ground using an ultrasonic sound wave reflection.
 The distance is corrected to account for temperature (following manufacturer instructions).
 Returns can occur due to blowing snow and other factors -- these have been filtered as best as possible.
 To do so, timesteps with high standard deviations (10-minute window) are removed.
 An automated method is used to determine the ground surface (the maxium, weekly median for each October-October period).
 There is some ambiguity as vegetation growth/change and station subsidence can impact the maximum depth from sensor to ground.
+Snow free periods are identified using a rule based method, combining time of year and temperature measurements to identify no-snow periods.
+There is still some ambiguity on the start/end of the season, so the unfiltered snow-depth product is also included.
+Users should take care when interpreting snow depth and the beginning/ends of the accumulation/ablation seasons, respectively.

 ## General Notes